honestjs/honest/README.md

 > - Documentation may not always be up to date
 >
 > We recommend not using it in production until v1.0.0 is released.

+> ⚠️ **Documentation is not yet complete** ⚠️
+>
+> If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## Features